Guidance for operators of shisha lounges

 For more information go to the website of the Tyne and Wear Fire and Rescue Service.

-On conviction for an offence a fine may be imposed.
-In some cases imprisonment can also be imposed.
+On conviction for an offence a fine may be imposed, or in some cases imprisonment.
 The maximum penalty varies dependent on the offence committed.

 To see an article where the City Council and its partners will take enforcement action against any businesses which may be non-compliant, go to the Chronicle of the 4 February 2019.